Licensed Mental Health Therapist – LGBTQ+ & Neurodiversity-Affirming Practice: Hybrid Flexible Role

 Flexible scheduling and hybrid/in-office work options

-Health insurance stipend (Anthem PPO) available for clinicians with consistent caseloads (15+ sessions/week)
+Health insurance stipend available for clinicians with consistent caseloads (15+ sessions/week)

 Administrative and billing support